bgmbox/BGMBox/README.md

     rails api               			 # Internal API on http://localhost:3010 config/worker.rb        			 # Worker daemon

-If the first command outputs an error similar to
+If the first command outputs an error similar to this:

 	rvmsudo: sudo: command not found

 Giving this command a try could possibly fix it: `export rvmsudo_secure_path=1`

 At this point, you should be able to visit the website at `http://localhost:3000`, but there isn't much to see and you have no account to login with.